Raw Food for Dogs

 There are also potential risks surrounding food hygiene when it comes to raw feeding your pets.
 Raw food can carry the risk of disease from bacteria and pathogens just like when you are preparing food for yourself.
 Raw meat should be handled and stored with care to prevent food poisoning for you and your dog.

 And of course preparing meals for your dog from home is going to be more time-consuming than offering a commercially prepared food.

-Do Vets Recommend a Raw Diet for Dogs?
+Do Vets Recommend a Raw Food Diet for Dogs?

-However, there are also many vets who advise that done correctly it can be a healthy lifestyle change for your dog, whether you choose a commercial raw food supplier offering complete meals or you do it yourself at home.
+However, there are also many vets who advise that done correctly raw feeding can be a healthy lifestyle change for your dog, whether you choose a commercial raw dog food supplier offering complete meals or you do it yourself at home.

-How Do I Feed My Dog a Raw Diet?
+How Do I Feed My Dog a Raw Food Diet?

 There are some important things to remember around nutrition and hygiene, to ensure that a raw food diet is as safe and healthy for your dog as possible: